 - A reasonable account of how an exemption can remedy the problem.

 - For example: how can you pass your exam at a fourth attempt?

 Academic ability will not be taken into account when the university assesses if circumstances are special.

 Use one of the following forms:

-Please also fill out a study plan and attach to your application.
+Please also fill out a study plan (pdf or word) and attach to your application.
 The student advisors can help make a study plan that will work.

 You submit the application by emailing it to firstname.lastname@example.org

 Along with your application for an exemption, you must send documentation of the special circumstances you describe in the application.